JokingHero/CHOPOFF.jl/README.md

 ## Requirements

-* Some of the algorithms generate as many files as there are prefixes (e.g. for prefix 7 - this will make 4^7 - 16384 files).
+* Some algorithms generate as many files as there are prefixes (e.g. for prefix 7 - this will make 4^7 - 16384 files).
 This strategy allows us to operate the searches independently on multiple cores and not get throttled when querying large number of the guides.
-However, some systems have artificial limits on the number of open files, for example in ubuntu 'ulimit -n' will show the limit.
+However, some systems have artificial limits on the number of open files, for example in Ubuntu 'ulimit -n' will show the limit.
 Increase the limits, if it creates problems for you.

-* When using many cores for building the indexes - you have to have around ~1GB of RAM per thread.
+* When using many cores for building the indexes - you have to have around ~1 GB of RAM per thread.

 ## Support